Tomás Fernández (footballer, born 1998)

-Aldo Tomás Luján Fernández (born 11 February 1998) is an Argentine professional footballer who plays as a winger for San Martín SJ, on loan from Boca Juniors.
+Aldo Tomás Luján Fernández (born 11 February 1998) is an Argentine professional footballer who plays as a winger for Aldosivi.

 Career

 Fernández started his career with local team Ambos Mundos, before joining Boca Juniors; via a trial with Barcelona.
 Primera B Nacional side Agropecuario completed the loan signing of Fernández on 10 August 2018, with the forward making his professional debut for the newly promoted side on 31 August against Instituto.
 A 1–1 draw with Temperley on 15 September saw Fernández start for the first time in senior football.